-SuDS, also known as Sustainable Drainage Systems, are used to control the flow of surface waters.
+SuDS (also known as Sustainable Drainage Systems) are used for managing surface water flow.
 SuDS also has the goal of reducing water flow to watercourses and improving water quality.

 Because of the lack of natural infiltration, SuDS are more commonly used in urban areas.
 There are many surfaces that are sealed with buildings and block paving.
 The rainfall does not soak into the surfaces, unlike in natural or rural areas.

 Sustainable Drainage Systems are pipes and culverts that divert water from the surface to local watercourses.
 There are many kinds of SuDS available, each with different uses and environments.

 Sustainable Drainage Systems store water in natural contours.
 They allow water to soak into soil and evaporate from the surrounding water.
 SuDS can also occur from vegetation.

 Water that passes through small SuDS may flow into larger systems to control run-off from larger areas.
 It is not recommended to use pipes to regulate the water flow among different SuDS components.

 Developers can choose from a range of SuDS types.
 These may have different uses or locations, depending on whether a rainfall landing area is being built.
 There are three major distinctions in the types of SuDS: at source, regional control, and site control.

 Site controlled SuDS comprises permeable paving that uses larger scale systems in combination with smaller-scale products.